| Bihar was

 Human settlement in this region dates back to the prehistoric period and

 they led a nomadic life.
-Bihar too forms the part of the Gangetic plain
+Bihar forms a part of the Gangetic plain

 which was inhabited by people of different races.
 Great rulers of the